jigx-com/jigx-docs-examples/docs/Data Providers/Microsoft Azure SQL/Update a customer _UPDATE_.md

----
-title: Update a customer (UPDATE)
+# Update a customer (UPDATE)
-slug: bm53-updating-a-record
-description: Learn how to use a default jig with a form to execute SQL commands and update customer records.
-This document highlights the importance of updating data in both the local SQLite database and the backend system for optimal user experience.
-It also includes
-createdAt: Wed Mar 15 2023 12:45:29 GMT+0000 (Coordinated Universal Time)
-updatedAt: Tue Nov 05 2024 11:40:00 GMT+0000 (Coordinated Universal Time)
----

 :::hint{type="warning"}
 Best practice for production apps is to use REST as the data layer to access data and not directly integrate to SQL using the SQL data provider.
-The SQL data provider will be squiggled in blue to indicate it is not recommended, together with a message to use [REST](docId:jrbaNsm-OJn3nf4_dn_Hu) instead.
-See [REST endpoints from Azure SQL](docId:eOUi2cPYynsdRuK-TobDp) for more information.
+The SQL data provider will be squiggled in blue to indicate it is not recommended, together with a message to use [REST]() instead.
+See [REST endpoints from Azure SQL]() for more information.
 :::

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem

-## **Scenario**
+## Scenario

 This example uses a default jig with a form that executes an SQL command to update a customer record.

-## **Resources**
+## Resources

 - Scripts for creating Azure SQL tables and stored procedures: [Database Scripts](<./Database Scripts.md>).
 - [Configuring the SQL Connection](https://docs.jigx.com/configuring-the-sql-connection)